 Areas of exploration in our modules include, but are not limited to:

 Through classroom teaching, practical experiment and professional experience, we help you craft the skillset that will be essential in your creative development.
 This approach reflects our core belief that engaging with both practice and theory produces a deeper understanding of how theatre works.

-Our commitment to the student experience is why we are ranked first in the UK for dance, drama and cinematics in The Times and Sunday Times Good University Guide 2019 and first for drama in the Guardian University Guide 2020 Our students love us too - 100% of our Drama students expressed overall satisfaction with their course in the 2019 National Student Survey.
+Our commitment to the student experience is why we are ranked third for drama in the Guardian University Guide 2021 and top 20 for dance, drama and cinematics (Times and Sunday Times Good University Guide 2021)..
+Our students love us too - 94% of our Drama students expressed overall satisfaction with their course in the 2020 National Student Survey.
 Other courses within the Department of Literature, Film and Theatre Studies, including Literature, Creative Writing, Filmmaking and Journalism, are available as options to all our students.